ianderrington/genai/docs/Understanding/architectures/evaluating_and_comparing.md

 - [Hugging Face LLM leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) An essential chart for documenting the model performance across multiple models.
 - [lmsys.org leader board](https://lmsys.org/blog/2023-06-22-leaderboard/)

+## What to evaluate?
+There are several domains of expertise where it may be essential to measure Model's performance.

 ### Multi-criteria evaluation

 ??? important "[HELM Instruct: A Multidimensional Instruction Following Evaluation Framework with Absolute Ratings](https://crfm.stanford.edu/2024/02/18/helm-instruct.html)" helm-instruct